-Attributes as utilized within the Industry Data Warehouse (IDW) are any product descriptors beyond basic transactional fields, which can be applied to an entire product category.
-However, attributes are not always uniformly loaded into the IDW, which can cause confusion.
+Attributes as utilized within the IDEA Connector are any product descriptors beyond basic transactional fields, which can be applied to an entire product category.
+However, attributes are not always uniformly loaded into IDEA Connector, which can cause confusion.
 Distributors need uniformity for their webstore fronts, which has driven the need to provide a consolidated group of values.
-Attribute normalization is the mapping of descriptive product information to one consistent format as that data is extracted from the Industry Data Warehouse (IDW).
+Attribute normalization is the mapping of descriptive product information to one consistent format as that data is extracted from the IDEA Connector.

 The Importance of Normalized Attributes

 Normalized values save distributors time by making it easier for their sales teams and countermen to find products within their business systems.
 Distributors can use these normalized attributes when building the keyword dictionaries in the back-end of their mobile apps and web storefronts, allowing web searches to more easily bring up a manufacturer’s products.

 Normalized attributes also help boost the visibility of a manufacturer’s products, grouping them with similar products in a way that makes sense to the searcher and increasing the likelihood that those products will appear in final search results.
 Ultimately, the more consistent product data is, the better distributor business systems will operate and the more manufacturers will be able to control their brand on distributors’ web stores and throughout the channel.